 Translated by Haider Ali

-Read the original Urdu answer here: [Q-ID0566] Is it permissible for a Widow to leave the house or speak to people during her iddah?
+Read the original Urdu answer here: [Q-ID0566] Is it permissible for a Widow to leave the house to work or speak to people during her iddah?